grecpt/storefront/README.md

 # Storefront Project
 The project has helped solidify my understanding on the Django frameworks with the knowledge and skills in following key areas:
-## The Ultimate Django Series-Part 1
+## The Ultimate Django Series Part 1
  - **Getting Started**
  - **Django Fundamentals**
  - **Building a Data Model**